 Common types of hurricane damage

-For example, when a hurricane makes landfall, the average sustained wind speeds will typically range from 100 to 150 mph.
+There are different kinds of hurricane damage that can affect your home, which can result in the need for extensive repairs.
+When a hurricane makes landfall, the average sustained wind speeds will typically range from 74 to 150 mph.
 With stronger storms, winds may exceed 200 mph.
-What that means is that if your home is in the path of the hurricane, wind damage is likely.
+Wind damage is likely if your home is in the path of a hurricane.
 Structural damage, like damage to your roof or siding, is also common.

 How to prepare your home for a hurricane